The Internationale: Bengali translation

 "The Internationale" was first translated to Bengali by the rebel poet Kazi Nazrul Islam.
 Nazrul, who was greatly inspired by the tenets of Socialism and its relevance to India under British colonial occupation, authored numerous poems in Bengali highlighting socio-political issues, including gender and economic inequities, and social justice overall.
 Around 1927, Nazrul was approached by Muzaffar Ahmad, one of the Founders of the Communist Party of India, requesting that he translate the celebrated song into Bengali.
 While it maintains the essential theme of the original (via the English version), Nazrul inserted salient social issues into it within the Indian context.
 It was also translated by Hemanga Biswas and Mohit Banerji, that was subsequently adopted by West Bengal's Left Front.
-Here is the Bengali audio version, performed by Satya Chowdhury.

-Appended below are the Bengali lyrics written by Kazi Nazrul Islam:

 English translations

 The traditional British version of "The Internationale" is usually sung in three verses, while the American version, written by Charles Hope Kerr with five verses, is usually sung in two.
 The American version is sometimes sung with the phrase "the internationale", "the international soviet", or "the international union" in place of "the international working class".
 In English renditions, "Internationale" is sometimes sung as /ˌɪntərnæʃəˈnæli/ IN-tər-nash-ə-NAL-ee rather than the French pronunciation of /fr/.
 In modern usage, the American version also often uses "their" instead of "his" in "Let each stand in his place", and "free" instead of "be" in "Shall be the Human race".

 Pete Seeger asked Billy Bragg to sing "The Internationale" with him at the Vancouver Folk Festival in 1989.
-Bragg thought the traditional English lyrics were archaic and unsingable (Scottish musician Dick Gaughan and former Labour MP Tony Benn disagreed), and composed a new set of lyrics.
+Bragg thought the traditional English lyrics were archaic and unsingable (the Scottish musician Dick Gaughan and the former Labour MP Tony Benn disagreed), and composed a new set of lyrics.
 The recording was released on his album The Internationale along with reworkings of other socialist songs.

 The English translation of a selection of Pottier's songs and speeches, Beyond the Internationale: Revolutionary Writings, includes, in addition to the traditional British version and Kerr's American version, a 1922 version endorsed by the Socialist Labor Party, as well as Bragg's adaptation and one by the Workers Party of Jamaica.